 - Or, if of childbearing potential,

-- Must have a negative serum or urine pregnancy test at screening, and
+- Must have a negative serum or urine pregnancy test at screening (within 72 hours prior to start of treatment), and

 - Must use two forms of birth control£ (at least one of which must be a barrier method) starting at screening and throughout the study period and for 90 days after the final study drug administration.